chuckjaz/invariant/src/file-tree/file-tree.md

 ## `createTime`

-The number of milliseconds from Midight, Jan 1, 1970 the file was first created.
+The number of milliseconds from Midnight, Jan 1, 1970 the file was first created.

 ## `modifyTime`